Michael Rotkowitz, MD

 Dr. Rotkowitz believes it is essential that personalized therapy for cancer patients has to be much more comprehensive than treatment based on molecular targets, genetic profiling and tumor biology.
 He notes, “Personalized therapy means the oncologist should become the counselor, healer, confidant and advocate the patient needs throughout their treatment.
 At CTCA, I have the ability to practice personalized medicine in its truest form.”

 Board certified in internal medicine, hematology and medical oncology, Dr. Rotkowitz earned a medical degree from St. George’s University School of Medicine.
-He completed an internal medicine residency in New York City at St. Luke's-Roosevelt Hospital Center, University Hospital of Columbia University College of Physicians and Surgeons.
+He completed an internal medicine residency in New York City at St. Luke's-Roosevelt Hospital Center, medical affiliate of the Icahn School of Medicine at Mt.
+Sinai.
 While at St. Luke's, Dr. Rotkowitz served on several hospital committees and was named Resident of the Year.
 He then went on to complete a hematology-oncology fellowship at the State University of New York (SUNY) Downstate Medical Center in Brooklyn, New York.

 Before pursuing a medical degree, Dr. Rotkowitz received a bachelor’s degree in biological sciences at the University of Delaware.